 What are your interests?

-Your interests fall into different categories ranging from family to career and from entertainment to fitness.
-Listing the things you are interested in will help you choose what to focus on when planning different parts of your life.
 When you create the list, you will also find the items that no longer interest you.
-Letting go of those will give you more time to for the rest.
-Every time you take up something new you will have to drop something else and making conscious choices in this area will free some of your mental resources.
+Letting go of those will give you more time for the rest.
+Every time you take up something new, you have to drop something else, and making conscious choices in this area will free some of your mental resources.

 How much time you have for your hobbies?

-The reality is that if you follow the advice in this blog and other sites, then you try to get at least 8 hour of sleep every day.
-If you have a day job, another 8 hours goes there.
-You are left with 8 hours of “free” time.
-The numbers above should make it blindingly obvious why you would need to work a job that you are interested in and really love to do.
+First, we need sleep!
+If you follow the advice in this post and other sites, then you try to get 8 hours of sleep every day.
+If you have a day job, another 8 hours go there.

 Make a list of interests and hobbies

-To be healthy is pretty simple just walk 40 minutes every day and do some body-weight exercises.
+To be healthy is pretty simple, just walk 40 minutes every day and do body-weight exercises.
 Moving around and not sitting the whole day are the key.

 - Hiking and camping